UTKARSHH20/codealpha_imagegallery/README.md

 ## Support

-If you have any questions, suggestions, feedback, please reach out to [contact@lightgalleryjs.com](mailto:contact@lightgalleryjs.com) or DM me on [twitter](https://twitter.com/SachinNeravath)
+If you have any questions, suggestions, feedback, please reach out to [contact@lightgalleryjs.com](mailto:utkarsh0989@gmail.com)